LungWai/debridDownloader/readme.md

 ## Usage
 1. Ensure that `token.txt` contains the API token

+2. Find any desire download file from Sanet.st (Need to be rapidgator hoster)

-2. Run `requestTest.py` to unrestrict and download the links specified in `links.txt`.
+3. Run `Run.py` to unrestrict and download the links specified in `links.txt`.

 ## Code Explanation
 The `requestTest.py` file contains the following key components: